GeneCloud1485/Drama-in-History/docs/2_actors/actor_stats.md

 Status is a reflection of birth, occupation, office or rank and reputation.

 # Reputation
-Total reputation reflects the an actor's notable & notorious acts
+Total reputation reflects the sum of the actor's dramatic, notable or notorious acts recorded throughout their career.

-~Each story completed is worth ~5-10 reputation depending on the importance, profile
+~Each story completed can be worth ~5-10 reputation depending on the importance of the story, the actor's performance.

+> E.g. An actor receives 3 reputation for their role in the completion of a story, and an additional 2 points for playing strongly to their dramatic traits & passions.

+## Gaining Reputation
+Reputation reflects both notable and notorious acts and stories that are told about the actor.
+It is gained as a result of dramatic, important actions, completing scenes and stories.

+Maximum of 1 level of rank increased per Year in the Autumn & Winter season

 ## Reputation Bands

+Total reputation determines the rank of the Actor, and has an effect on social status.
+Improving the Cast Rank of the actor will also increase the number of drama points available.

 | Total Reputation | Description | Min # Stories | Cast Rank | Effect |
 | :---| :---| :--- |:--- |:--- |